JosVermoesen/Activities/client-app/README.md

 The React Context API is a way to pass data through the component tree without having to pass props down manually at every level.

+## React-router-dom

+React Router is a collection of navigational components that compose declaratively with your application.
+Whether you want to have bookmarkable URLs for your web app or a composable way to navigate in React Native, React Router works wherever React is rendering--so take your pick!

+- npm install react-router-dom